Creating “Human-Compatible” AIs

-Aspirationally, developmental AIs would learn, share what they learn, and collaborate to achieve high standards.
-They would learn to communicate, establish common ground, read critically, consider the provenance of information, test hypotheses, and collaborate.
-The approach would make the training of AIs more democratic.
+Aspirationally, human-compatible AIs would learn, share what they learn, and collaborate to achieve high standards.
+They would communicate, establish common ground, learn and read critically, consider the provenance of information, test hypotheses, and collaborate with people.

 • Why do robotic service applications require so much knowledge?

-• Why is a developmental approach right for creating experiential (“robotic”) foundation models?
+• What is a developmental AI approach for creating experiential foundation models?

 • How do children learn so much so quickly?